-A study of natural color mixing derived from the CMYK principle used in graphic printing.
+A study on block-printing and natural colour mixing derived from the CMYK principle used in printing industry.

 Floral Echo contributed to the Textiel Factorij project that retraces the textile trade between India and the Netherlands and it’s influence on the Dutch textile colour, design, motives and patterns in the 17th and 18th century.